Project News for GNU-Darwin Distribution

 3. Proceed to the latest package utilities revision, which provides

-up-to-date FreeBSD-style functionality.for x86:
+up-to-date FreeBSD-style functionality.

 http://www.gnu-darwin.org/x86.shtml